 And that is the problem...

-Tip one: create a schedule and share it with your family
+Tip 1: Create a schedule and share it with your family

 By being upfront and honest with your family about your schedule, you can escape the guilt of trying to please everyone.
 Instead, everyone will be able to see where you’re free and when you need to be left undisturbed.